featurist/full-stack-js-testing-demo/README.md

 Requires Node 7.6 or higher.

-Clone this repositoty and `npm install`.
+Clone this repositoty and `yarn install`.
 Then:

-- `npm start` starts the app
+- `yarn start` starts the app

 - `make test` runs tests in electron/node headlessly